Oracle Java Audit

 Aside from the big five above, itโ€™s worth briefly noting a few other situations that can trigger audits in general (and could apply to Java):

 • Mergers & Acquisitions: If your company merges with or acquires another company, Oracle often audits around that time, since entitlements can get messy and usage often expands.
-If the acquired entity was using Oracle Java, ensure you account for that and bring it into compliance, as Oracle will be looking for such oversights.
+If the acquired entity used Oracle Java, ensure you account for that and bring it into compliance, as Oracle will be looking for such oversights.

 • Public Disclosures: If your organization publicly announces a major IT initiative or partnership, especially one involving Java or Oracle technology, Oracleโ€™s sales teams may use that as a cue to check in on licensing.